craftcms/docs/docs/4.x/extend/element-types.md

 \Craft::$app->elements->saveElement($product);
 ```

-If the `$fieldLayoutId` property is set, <craft4:craft\services\Elements::saveElement()> will store it in the `elements.fieldLayoutId` column in the database, and your elements will be re-populated with the values when they are fetched down the road.
+If the `$fieldLayoutId` property is set, <craft4:craft\services\Elements::saveElement()> will store it in the `elements.fieldLayoutId` column in the database, and your elements will be re-populated with the values when they are fetched, down the road.

 Alternatively, you can override the `getFieldLayout()` method, and fetch/return the field layout yourself.
 This might be preferable if your element type only has a single field layout (like user accounts).